framely/community/docs/articles/build-reservation-module.md

    }
    ```

-### Define Interaction
+#### Annotate type: PingPong

-OpenCUI provides [dialog annotations](../reference/annotations/overview) to define how the bot interacts with users, and [responses](../reference/glossary.md#response) to display the result.
+OpenCUI provides [dialog annotations](../reference/annotations/overview) to define how the chatbot interacts with users, and [responses](../reference/glossary.md#response) to display the result.
 In this section, you add dialog annotations and responses to the **MakeReservation** skill.

 Before you start, here are some assumptions about this business:
 1. There is only one location for this restaurant.